apache/apisix-website/blog/en/blog/2023/08/15/weekly-report.md

 3. apisix.yaml configuration supports rendering configurations from environment variables

-4. X-RateLimit-Reset shouldn't be set to 0 after request be rejected
+4. `limit-count` plugin returns the correct X-RateLimit-Reset when rejecting requests

 "If you want to go fast, go alone.
 If you want to go far, go together."
 The Apache APISIX Community Biweekly Report can help community members better grasp the progress of the Apache APISIX community so that everyone can participate in the Apache APISIX community.